ExpressVPN is the Xbox to NordVPN’s PlayStation: a big-name contender with plenty to offer, even if it’s not quite as popular.

 The number that’s most disappointing, though, is the limit of five simultaneous connections, which is one behind NordVPN, two fewer than CyberGhost, five lower than ProtonVPN, and can’t hold a candle to Surfshark’s unlimited simultaneous connections.
 That said, you can install ExpressVPN on as many devices as you like; you just can’t have more than five connected at once.

 It may not have enhanced protection care of antimalware (like NordVPN and ProtonVPN do) or antivirus (Surfshark and CyberGhost), but ExpressVPN does boast impressive Advanced Encryption Standard (AES) 256-bit data encryption and a 4096-bit Diffie-Hellman (DH) key for channel encryption.
 This makes for incredible foundational security, on par with NordVPN, CyberGhost, and ProtonVPN.
-ExpressVPN also has split tunnelling for app-specific protection, a kill switch (called “Network Lock”) for stopping the internet when ExpressVPN unexpectedly disconnects, and the company has a no-log policy that’s open to third-party audits.
+ExpressVPN also has split tunnelling for app-specific protection, a kill switch (called “Network Lock”) for stopping the internet when ExpressVPN unexpectedly disconnects, and the company has a no-log policy (meaning it can't track, collect or share what you do online) which is open to third-party audits.

 ExpressVPN user experience